vladcapota/java-network-communication-using-RMI-and-JPA-implementation-with-a-MySQL-database/README.md

  - gui

-   > the  package contians the Graphical User Interface that clients initialise in order to define products and add them to
+   > the  package contains the Graphical User Interface that clients initialise in order to define products and add them to
      the common inventory;